Sürgün

 The Ottoman Empire in the early seventeenth century.

 Sürgün or verb form sürmek (to displace) was a practice within the Ottoman Empire that entailed the movement of a large group of people from one region to another, often a form of forced migration imposed by state policy or international authority.
 The practice was also a form of banishment or exile often applied to the elites of Ottoman society, the Pashas.
 It was most famously used as a method to forcefully displace the native ethnic Armenians by the Young Turk government in 1915, in order to deal with a perceived threat from Armenian partisan groups receiving military support from the Ottoman hostile Russian Empire.
-These events are listed as one of the methods used to complete the Armenian Genocide.
+These events are listed as one of the methods used to complete the Armenian genocide.

 The practice was also used to enforce population exchanges such as the Balkan population exchanges in 1913 and the exchanges between the new Republic of Turkey and Greece in 1923.

-Exile as a Tool
+Exile as a tool

 At its height, the Ottoman Empire spanned over the entirety of Anatolia and ruled over many different cultures and peoples.
 Mass migrations would often be used as a tool to settle political unrest and to bolster Ottoman presence in areas.
 During the expansionist reign of Mehmet I forced migration was used as a method of strengthening border regions and exerting influence in newly conquered areas.

-With Mehmet's takeover of Constantinople in 1453.
+With Murad's takeover of Constantinople in 1453.
 Mehmet also brought in a large population from previous outlying Ottoman cities.

 In 1356 Sultan Orhan displaced a large group of "dark skinned Arab nomadic households" or "kara göçer arap evleri" to the newly subjugated region of Rumeli at the request of his son Suleiman Pasha, in order to better secure a fortress captured in Thrace so he could move forward.

 Movements like this where commonplace through the expansion of the empire.

-Within the Sultanate
+Within the sultanate

 In the early period (from the 14th through the late 16th centuries), the Ottomans practiced open succession, or what historian Donald Quataert has described as "survival of the fittest, not eldest, son."
 During their father's lifetime, all of the adult sons of the reigning sultan would hold provincial governorships.
 Accompanied and mentored by their mothers, they would gather supporters while ostensibly following a Ghazw ethos.
 Upon the death of their father, the sons would fight among themselves until one emerged triumphant.
 How remote a province the son governed was of great significance.
 The closer the region that a particular son was in charge of the better the chances were of that son succeeding, simply because he would be told of the news of his father's death and be able to get to Constantinople first and declare himself Sultan.
 Thus a father could hint at whom he preferred by giving his favorite son a closer governorship.